World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -76

 Sinha, Imphal.

-2005.
-Cucurbits.
-In: Plant Genetic Resources: Horticultural Crops.
-Narosa Publishing House, New
+Plant Genetic Resources: Horticultural Crops.
+Narosa Publishing House,

 Delhi, India. pp. 34–58.